venttola/EDDataUpdater/README.md

 # EDData Updater
 This is the TUT PalPo course excercise.
+It is done by Jukka-Pekka Venttola (jukka-pekka.venttola@student.tut.fi) and Lauri Laaksonen (lauri.k.laaksonen@student.tut.fi).

 EDDN Ship(and in future some other data as well) data updater.